A cup of this hot spiced tea was always available in our house at Christmas when I was growing up.

 - Perfect hot beverage for evenings during the cold winter months when a cup of coffee would keep you awake.

-- In the summer months it's really refreshing when iced.
+- You can make it in the summer months, too.
+It's really refreshing when iced.

 Warm and cozy!